walberglez/uscis-humanitarian-parole-stats/README.md

 ## Questions to Answer

-1. If I applied on date X, when will my case be reviewed following the chronological order.
+1. [ ] If I applied on date X, when will my case be reviewed following the chronological order?
-2. If I applied on date X, what are the chances of my case being reviewed by date Y.
+2. [ ] If I applied on date X, what are the chances of my case being reviewed by date Y?

 To answer these questions, we will take into account:
 - 1,000 cases reviewed per day between Haiti, Venezuela, Nicaragua and Cuba.